 Spearheaded by Mayor Freewalt, another Veteran's walkway was located around the three new flag poles that were installed in 2000.
 A monument engraved "We Honor Those Who Served" and engraved with each emblem of our armed forces stands in front of the flag poles.
 The concrete walkway around the flag poles and monument will hold an additional 400+ bricks to be engraved with the names of area residents who have served in our armed forces.

 For use of Memorial Park for a special event, you must complete an Application for Use of City Park(s) for Special Events and return the completed application to the Director of Public Service and Safety for approval.
 A fee of $25.00 is required.
-The form can be obtained at the Municipal Building or downloaded below.
+The form can be obtained at the Municipal Building or by calling 419-394-3303.
 Although the park can be reserved, it is still a public park.